 Hiba Hafiz joined BC Law as an Assistant Professor of Law in 2018.
 She teaches and writes in the areas of labor and employment law, antitrust law, and administrative law.
-Her work focuses on legal solutions to labor market concentration and inequality.
+Her work focuses on strengthening workers’ bargaining power as well as legal solutions to labor market concentration and inequality.

 After graduating with a B.A. from Wellesley College, Hiba completed a Ph.D. in Comparative Literature at Yale University.
 During her doctoral program, she served as a union organizer for graduate students and enrolled in Columbia Law School to further study workers' rights.
 After graduating in 2010, she represented farmworker victims of trafficking as a David W. Leebron Human Rights Fellow at the International Rights Advocates.